Treating IVDD with Electromagnetic Waves (PEMF)

 Simply place the Loop over the area of your dog’s back that is most affected by IVDD, and press the on button.
 A light will flash, which indicates that a treatment is being administered.
 After 15 minutes, the light will stop flashing – treatment is over.
 Some pet owners start to see improvements in just a few days, but for areas that have been inflamed or painful for a while, it could take a few weeks to see improvement.

 The Loop can be used in conjunction with any other treatment for IVDD, though it should be used when your dog is not wearing its Wiggleless brace.
 Metal interference can weaken the treatment field of the Loop, and the Wiggleless brace uses stainless steel boning.
-In order to get the full treatment strength, use the brace and the Loop at different times.
+Though Assisi has tested the WiggleLess brace with the Loop and there is little to no interference with the healing treatment signal

 One case in particular, a dachshund named Lucky owned by Macy Maris, highlights just how much the Loop can help IVDD.
 Macy writes: “Lucky is an 11 year old mini dachshund who developed IVDD.
 After using the Assisi Loop for only 9 treatments, I firmly believe that the Assisi Loop dropped my dog’s inflammation level by 75%.
 He no longer cries out in pain when I pick him up.
 With only 3 treatments per day, I have seen continued improvement in this little dachshund.
 The Assisi loop has also been used in conjunction with once a week acupuncture treatments.
 A few months after starting treatment with the Assisi loop, Lucky is up and running again, catching the ball after having been paralyzed for 2 weeks.
 The Assisi Loop is really a life-saver.”